MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 Depending on arguments, **rxImport** either loads data as a data frame, or outputs the data to an .xdf file saved to disk.
 This article covers a range of data access scenarios for multiple data source types.
 For more information about .xdf administration, see [XDF files](rserver-xdf.md).

-## How to import a text delimited file
+## How to import a text file

-1. Set the location of the source file:
+1. Set the location of the source file.
+One approach is to use R's `file.path` command.

 		> mySourceFile <- file.path("C:/Users/Temp/my-data-file.txt")

   To try this out using [built-in samples](scaler-user-guide-sample-data.md), run the first command to verify the files are available, and the second command to set the location and source file.

 		# Verify the sample files exist and then set mySourceFile to the sample directory
 		> list.files(rxGetOption("sampleDataDir"))
 		> mySourceFile <- file.path(rxGetOption("sampleDataDir"), "claims.txt")

 2. Optionally, if you are generating an .xdf file, you can either hardcode the file path to a writeable directory, or run the first command to determine the default working directory, and the second command to switch to a writable folder.

 		> getwd()
 		> setwd("c:/users/temp")

 3. Run **rxImport** to load the data into a data frame.

 		> claimsDF <- rxImport(mySourceFile)

-4. Optionally, follow up with the *rxGetInfo* function to get summary information.
+4. Optionally, follow up with the **rxGetInfo** function to get summary information.
 If we include the argument *getVarInfo=TRUE*, the summary includes the names of the variables and their types:

 		> rxGetInfo(claimsDF, getVarInfo = TRUE)

 		Data frame: claimsDF
 		Number of observations: 128